In Indiana, we are blessed to have laws that allow us to freely home educate our children.

 A new law below is an attempt to solve the problem of high school dropouts who are being categorized by the public school as homeschoolers.
 THIS APPLIES TO HIGH SCHOOLS ONLY.

 Effective July 1, 2013, Section 10 of House Enrolled Act 1005, added I.C.
 20-33-2-28.6, a new section, to law.
 I.C.
 20-33-2-28.6 provides the following:

 (a) This section applies to a high school student who is transferring to a nonaccredited nonpublic school. (b) Before a student withdraws from a public school, the principal of the student’s school shall provide to the student and to the student’s parent information on a form developed by the department and approved by the state board that explains the legal requirements of attending a nonaccredited nonpublic school located in Indiana.
 The principal and a parent of the student shall both sign the form to acknowledge that the parent understands the content of the form. (c) If the parent of the student refuses to sign the form provided by the principal under subsection (b), the student is considered a dropout and the principal shall report the student to the bureau of motor vehicles for action under section 28.5(g) of this chapter.
 The student is considered a dropout for purposes of calculating a high school’s graduation rate under IC 20-26-13-10.

 Legal problems in Indiana are infrequent, but membership in HSLDA insures proper legal counsel if necessary.
-To see a complete explanation of Indiana law, see the Home School Legal Defense Association website.
+To see a legal analysis of Indiana law, see the Home School Legal Defense Association website.